Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Network Model

 The total caching constraint in~\eqref{eq:totalcache} is a relaxed version of the individual caching constraints.
 For ease of presentation and analysis, we use~\eqref{eq:totalcache} for the throughput-delay analysis and optimization problem.

 For concreteness, we consider the content delivery mechanism embodied in the NDN architecture \cite{ndn}.
-Specifically, requests for content objects are submitted using Interest Packets, which are forwarded toward Content Stores caching the requested content object.\footnote{Assume that routing (topology discovery and data reachability) has already been accomplished in the network, so that each node knows to which other nodes it can forward an Interest Packet to reach a Content Store caching the requested object.
-Equivalently, in an NDN network, the Forward Information Base (FIB) has already been populated at each node for each content object.} When the Interest Packet reaches a node caching the requested content object, a Data Packet containing the requested content object is transmitted in the reverse direction along the path taken by the corresponding Interest Packet, back to the requesting node.\footnote{Note that Interest Packets are usually much smaller in size than the corresponding Data Packet.} In this paper, we assume that an Interest Packet requesting object $m$ is forwarded along the {\em shortest path} from the requesting node toward the {\em closest} (in Euclidean distance) holder of content object $m$, using multi-hop communication.\footnote{If a node requests a content object which is cached in its local Content Store, the request can be satisfied immediately and there is no need to generate an Interest Packet.
+Specifically, requests for content objects are submitted using Interest Packets, which are forwarded toward Content Stores caching the requested content object using multi-hop communication.\footnote{Assume that routing (topology discovery and data reachability) has already been accomplished in the network, so that each node knows to which other nodes it can forward an Interest Packet to reach a Content Store caching the requested object.
+Equivalently, in an NDN network, the Forward Information Base (FIB) has already been populated at each node for each content object.} When the Interest Packet reaches a node caching the requested content object, a Data Packet containing the requested content object is transmitted in the reverse direction along the path taken by the corresponding Interest Packet, back to the requesting node.\footnote{Note that Interest Packets are usually much smaller in size than the corresponding Data Packet.
+If a node requests a content object which is cached in its local Content Store, the request can be satisfied immediately and there is no need to generate an Interest Packet.
 Since the Content Store has limited cache space, this is not usually the case.
 For ease of analysis, we assume in this paper that if the requested content is in the local cache, the node still generates an Interest Packet for it, transmits it to the nearest holder excluding itself, and uses the network to retrieve the content object.}

 Transmissions in wireless networks are subject to multi-user interference.
 Our model for a successful wireless transmission in this environment follows the {\em Protocol Model} given in~\cite{elgamal}.
 Suppose node $i$ transmits a packet at time $t$.
 Then, a node $j$ can receive this packet successfully if and only if for any other node $k$ transmitting simultaneously, {$|U_k -U_j | \geq (1 + \Delta)|U_i - U_j|$}, where $U_i$ is the location of node $i$, $|\cdot|$ denotes Euclidean distance, and $\Delta$ is a positive constant.
 During a successful transmission, the transmitter sends at a rate of $W$ bits per second, which is a constant independent of $n$.
 Another model for transmission is the Physical Model~\cite{gupta}.
 Since these two models are essentially equivalent (assuming a path loss exponent of greater than 1 and equal node transmission powers in the Physical Model)~\cite{gupta}, we focus on the Protocol Model in this paper.